hackerloum/AI-assignment-helper/ENV_VARIABLES.md

 - Ensure key hasn't been revoked
 - Verify the API key has access to Gemini models

-### "OpenAI API error" (PowerPoint generation)

-- Verify `OPENAI_API_KEY` is correct
-- Check OpenAI account has available credits/quota
-- Ensure key hasn't been revoked or expired
-- Verify the API key has access to GPT-4o-mini model
-- Check billing information is set up in OpenAI account

 ### Authentication not working